THS-International/website/src/markdown-pages/pm.md

 Over the course of the project, the Project Manager receives the following benefits:

-* A certificate for a 0.2 GPA increase when applying for exchange programs.
+* A certificate for a 0.2 GPA increase when applying for exchange programs
-* A recommendation letter written by the Head of Social and International Relations at THS.
+* A recommendation letter written by the Head of Social and International Relations at THS
-* A small compensation for their efforts after the reception has ended.
+* A small compensation for their efforts after the reception has ended
-* Participation in the “Thank you Events” for the Team and the Project Manager after the reception has ended.
+* Participation in the “Thank you Events” for the Team and the Project Manager after the reception has ended
-* A lot of fun and great memories!
+* A lot of fun and great memories

 Being the Project Manager of the Reception is a unique opportunity that not many have the chance to ever experience.
 Leading and managing a whole team committed to a common goal is a special, rewarding experience.
 Creating a project for hundreds of students is an experience of a lifetime.